meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-01-08-reflecting-on-cx-2020.md

 ## 2020 Action Plans

-In addition to their annual assessments our HISP community also delivered a range of forward- looking Action Plans, sharing individual progress and future plans with the public.
+In addition to their annual assessments our HISP community also delivered a range of forward-looking Action Plans, sharing individual progress and future plans with the public.
 Building upon prior year efforts the Action Plans represent a variety of projects across our core functions with different timelines and impacts.
-As we transition to more year over year reporting, we’ll continue to recognize consistent areas of action across HISP’s (e.g. call center, process/digital, training, governance) and highlight learnings, identify trends, and important milestones to ensure consistent, continuous improvement..
+As we transition to more year over year reporting, we’ll continue to recognize consistent areas of action across HISP’s (e.g. call center, process/digital, training, governance) and highlight learnings, identify trends, and important milestones to ensure consistent, continuous improvement.

 Below is a snapshot and highlights cross functional opportunities being addressed by multiple agencies with some examples within each: